Whaling in Norway: Faroe Islands

-In 1894, Hans Albert Grøn of Sandefjord established the first of seven whaling station in the Faroe Islands at Gjánoyri, near Langasandur on Streymoy.
+In 1894, Hans Albert Grøn of Sandefjord established the first of seven whaling stations in the Faroe Islands at Gjánoyri, near Langasandur on Streymoy.
 There, his whaling company was able to take advantage of the migrating blue, fin, and sei whales that passed by the Faroes each year.

 Unlike Iceland and northern Norway, where fishermen opposed the industry, the Faroese embraced whaling and enjoyed the new source of cheap whale meat.
 The Danish government insisted by law that whaling must be reserved for Danish citizens or companies in which Danes were significant shareholders.
 In 1901, Grøn established another station and a Danish-Norwegian company which operated from a base near Tórshavn.

 Peder Bogen founded A/S Suderø, originally in Sandefjord, as another Danish-Norwegian venture in 1901.
 In 1908 he built a guano factory and used the product to endure seasons with poor yields or low whale oil prices.
 Competition continued to increase and as many as six shore stations operated from 1906 to 1911.
 After production peaked in 1909, Grøn left the Faroes in 1911 only to lose several ships at sea, including a floating factory.
 Grøn returned for successful 1914–15 seasons but was unable to make a significant catch in 1916.
 From 1917 to 1920, World War I interrupted whaling in the Norwegian Sea, and it was hoped that whale stocks had recovered in that time.
 Whale oil prices had dropped in 1920 along with the possibility of profitable whaling.
 Regardless, one Norwegian company continued to operate in the Faroes until the 1930s.